AdrianPayne/usernack/readme.md

 # USERSNACK
-Flask and Postgresql backend project
+Usersnack is a Flask and Postgresql API backend project.
+Simulate an API of a Pizza restaurant to show the offer and send orders.

 In live on [AWS](http://13.59.120.109:5000/pizzas)!